srph/klass/readme.md

 var session = new SessionManager(..);
 ```

-But, I think, this is a little more declarative and close to the ES6 syntax:
+But, I think, this is a little more declarative and closer to the ES6 syntax:

 ```js
 Klass('SessionManager', {